 Mobile Meter Reading

-Mobile Meters digitally record meter readings, which are transmitted wirelessly from the field for quick processing; pictures of faulty meters are uploaded through customised software.
+Mobile Meters Readers digitally record meter readings, which are transmitted wirelessly from the field for quick processing; pictures of faulty meters are uploaded through customised software.
+The power utility has equipped its meter readers with state-of-the-art hand-held devices to note meter readings and upload respective data to KE servers.
+The development has eliminated human intervention associated with manual meter reading.

 KE has eased the new connection process for its customers:

-- Auto SMS Generation: For keeping consumers updated about their case status
+- Auto SMS Generation: Customers are kept updated about their case status at every step through push notifications

 System Improvement Plan